jonkracht/opus-two-serial-communication/README.md

 ### 3. Grant permissions

-On a Linux system, the scope of the actions a user may perform is granted by the system administrator or root user.
+On a Linux system, the scope of the actions a user may perform is set by the system administrator or root user.
-To allow serial communication, the user must be a member of the `dialout` group on a Debian-based distribution and the `uucp` group on Arch.
+To allow serial communications, the user must be a member of the `dialout` group on a Debian-based distribution and the `uucp` group on Arch.
 To add the user to one of these groups:

 ```bash
 sudo usermod -a -G [GROUP_NAME] [USER_NAME]
 ```

-In addition, the read-write permissions to the device may need to be manually set.
+In addition, the device's read-write permissions may need to be manually set.
 With the computer and the controller card physically connected by a cable, determine the `[DEVICE_NAME]`:
 ```bash
 sudo dmesg | grep tty